ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 The data sent from HTTPS clients and CT auditors to HTTPS servers is a JSON object {{RFC7159}} with the following content:

-- sths -- an array of 0 or more fresh SignedTreeHead's as defined in
+- sths -- an array of 0 or more fresh SignedTreeHeads as defined in
   {{RFC-6962-BIS-09}} Section 3.6.1.

 ## Trusted Auditor Stream